botbreeder/mudbasic/README.md

 - `(10, 110, 210)` means: the statements 10, 110 and 210,
 - `(10, 110-130, 210)` means: the 10, all from 110 to 130, and the 210.

+Back in the days, renumbering was tedious and error prone.
+With the UI we have today, renumbering can be as simple as a select-and-drag gesture.
+Or you could select and manually choose the start and step for the new numbers.
+Everything gets updated right away, just like a spreadsheet when you move a range of cells around.